awsdocs/aws-deeplens-user-guide/doc_source/what-is-deeplens.md

 # What Is AWS DeepLens?<a name="what-is-deeplens"></a>

-AWS DeepLens is a wireless\-enabled video camera and development platform integrated with the AWS Cloud\.
-It lets you use the latest Artificial Intelligence \(AI\) tools and technology to develop computer vision applications based on a deep learning model\.
+AWS DeepLens is a deep learning\-enabled video camera\.
+It is integrated with the Amazon Machine Learning ecosystem and can perform local inference against deployed models provisioned from the AWS Cloud\.
+It lets you learn and explore the latest Artificial Intelligence \(AI\) tools and technology for developing computer vision applications based on a deep learning model\.

 As a beginner to machine learning, you can use AWS DeepLens to explore deep learning through hands\-on tutorials based on ready\-deployed deep learning sample projects\.
 Each sample project contains a pre\-trained model and a pedagogically straightforward inference function\.